A small UK-registered conservation NGO focused on Mexico's wild orchids.

-We were registered with the UK Charity Commission in 2022 (no. 1208062), with operations primarily in Mexico and field collaborations in the United Kingdom, Japan, Ecuador and Costa Rica.
+Orchidarc was registered with the UK Charity Commission in 2024 (no. 1208062).
+Most of the work is based in Mexico, with field and research collaborations in the United Kingdom, Japan, Ecuador and Costa Rica.

-Our work is to bring scientific rigour to these familiar species, to document and assess them properly, and to use the resulting science to support conservation that is led by the communities living alongside them.
+Our work is to study these species with scientific rigour, assess them properly, and support conservation led by the communities living alongside them.

-Floristic survey work, taxonomic contributions, IUCN Red List assessment, biomaterials research on the orchid pollinarium adhesive, and the RAR Climate Replicator for habitat simulation.
+Floristic surveys, taxonomic work, IUCN Red List assessment, biomaterials research on orchid pollinarium adhesives, and the RAR Climate Replicator for habitat simulation.
 See the research →

 Reserve management at our cloud forest site in Veracruz, symbiotic propagation of threatened species, and reintroduction work with regional protected areas including La Martinica.